 Beyond FaberFam LLC, Caleb volunteers with the Fairfax County Parent Education and Father Engagement Programs and serves as Church School Director at his local church in Virginia.
 Above all, his work—shaped alongside his wife—is guided by a simple conviction: families flourish when they are supported early, equipped intentionally, and empowered to grow together with peace, purpose, and unity.

-• Partner coaching that empowers fathers to feel steady, capable, and connected
+• Partner guidance so fathers feel confident and connected